datadotworld/dw-redshift-connector/README.md

 ## Getting Started

 1. [Create a dataset](https://data.world/create-a-dataset) on data.world to hold your Redshift data
-2. You'll also need a dataset for the configuration files and the logs.
+2. [Create a second dataset](https://data.world/create-a-dataset) for the configuration files and the logs.
 The same dataset from above can be used, though.
 3. You will need your own [Heroku](https://www.heroku.com) account
 4. Deploy to Heroku by pressing the fancy-looking button above
     * This integration was designed to save all of the Redshift tables into one dataset, but can be configured to save